 Can you relate to any of this?
 If so, you might be a perfectionist.

 There is nothing wrong with being organised and having high standards, but they shouldn’t stop you trying new things or cause you to stress over the slightest criticism, no matter where it came from.
 Perfectionism is exhausting and it is restrictive and really NOT a helpful trait.
-So, I am working hard to try and overcome this negative aspect of myself and free myself up so that I can make mistakes and realise that it is OK.

 Perfectionism has an effect on your feelings, your thoughts and your behaviour.